 After the explosion, only two tables remained in place, with uneaten food mixed with dust, blood and glass shreds.

-On October 4, 2003, 21 Israelis, including 4 children and five Israeli Arabs, were murdered by a female suicide bomber who blew herself up at the Maxim Restaurant in Haifa.
-Two of the children were from the Almog family, which lost five family members, while two of the other children were from the Zer-Aviv family, where five family members also perished.
+On October 4, 2003, 21 Israelis, including four children and five Israeli Arabs, were murdered by a female suicide bomber who blew herself up at the Maxim Restaurant in Haifa.
+Two children were from the Almog family, which lost five family members, while two others were from the Zer-Aviv family, where five family members perished.
 The Jerusalem Post reported at the time, “The Maxim restaurant was a rare oasis of Jewish-Arab coexistence.
 For four decades the business has been owned by two families – one Arab, one Jewish.
 Both Jews and Arabs were struck down in the attack.”
-This did not stop Palestinian terrorists from targeting this oasis of Arab-Jewish coexistence.

-On August 31, 2004, two twin bus bombings occurred in Be’ersheva, slaughtering 16 people and wounding 100 more.
-According to eye-witness account Gil Yehezekel, “I heard a blast and I started to run to the site.
+On August 31, 2004, twin bus bombings occurred in Be’ersheva, slaughtering 16 people and wounding 100 more.
+According to bystander Gil Yehezekel, “I heard a blast and I started to run to the site.
 Within seconds there was another explosion.
-When I got there, there were people on the floor, wounded people, limbs torn off!”
-The city of Be’ersheva did not experience attacks of this magnitude prior to that point in history.
-These four suicide bombings were merely a few of many that occurred during that period of time.
+When I got there, there were people on the floor, wounded people, limbs torn off.”
+The city of Be’ersheva had never before experienced attacks of this magnitude.

 By Rachel Avraham